Chart Color Schemes

 An assessment of population growth drivers in Sheldon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilised.
-Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected for Sheldon (SA2), with an increase of 251 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections lack age category splits; hence AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort released in 2023 using 2022 data.
+Future population dynamics suggest a median increase is expected for Sheldon, with an anticipated rise of 247 persons by 2041 based on aggregated SA2-level projections, reflecting an overall gain of 11.6% over the 17-year period.

 Frequently Asked Questions - Population